Memetelve/NEXTVOTE-python/README.md

 author: "Memetelve (discord: Memetelve#0001)"
 ```

-2. Those are id's of champions script will try to pick for each line(L -> R order), and id's of champions script'll try to ban(last line) <br>
+2. Those are id's of champions script will try to pick for each line(L -> R order), and id's of champions script'll try to ban(last line)
-Ofc PrioTop is for champions you want for TopLane and so on. <br>
+Ofc PrioTop is for champions you want for TopLane and so on.
-Change only things inside quotation marks ,only ids(numbers) and "," you can use spaces, you don't need to. <br>
+Change only things inside quotation marks ,only ids(numbers) and "," you can use spaces, you don't need to
 List of all champion ids is in [championIdsList.txt](https://github.com/Memetelve/League-of-legends-auto-picker/blob/main/championIdsList.txt)

 For exaple if you get assinged to mid script will try to pick Vladimir->Talon->Veigar->Yone->Lux